World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 Curiosity Unlocked: What’s Your Thyroid Telling You?

+The Thyroid is full of surprises and loves to keep us guessing.
+If you've ever felt "off," or if you have a family history of thyroid issues, listen to what your body is trying to tell you with these subtle cues and clues.
 The thyroid gland holds many surprises, some of which have yet to be explored.
 It would not be wrong to say that the Thyroid affects every bodily function directly or indirectly.
 If you suspect your Thyroid may be the reason behind how you are feeling, it probably is.
 Follow your curiosity—ask your doctor and get checked.

 Final Thought: The Thyroid balance is the key to a healthy life.